jasonbayton/11ty/_src/blog/2026/04/introducing-deltawatch.md

 Most monitoring tools let you pick a CSS selector and call it a job done.
 DeltaWatch lets you target the exact content you care about via **CSS selectors, XPath, JSONPath, or regex** - and combine them.
 Want to watch a specific `<div>` on a page, but only the changes inside the third `<p>`?
 Done.
 Want to watch a JSON API response but only specific keys?
 Done.
 Want to strip navigation, headers, footers, sidebars, and anything with `display: none` before the diff runs?
 One checkbox.

 JSON responses are auto-detected and formatted with sorted keys, so changes in key ordering never trigger false alerts.
-PDFs up to 20 MB are text-extracted and diffed like any other content.
+PDFs up to 20 MB (current limit, it'll increase over time) are text-extracted and diffed like any other content.
 There's a workspace-level "strip blank lines" toggle for the sites that love to insert random whitespace.
 All of this is there because I hit every single one of these edge cases within the first week of using the platform on my own pages.

 ### Conditions engine